Rococo: Sculpture

-Rococo sculpture was theatrical, colourful and dynamic, giving a sense of movement in every direction.
+Rococo sculpture was theatrical, sensual and dynamic, giving a sense of movement in every direction.
 It was most commonly found in the interiors of churches, usually closely integrated with painting and the architecture.
 Religious sculpture followed the Italian baroque style, as exemplified in the theatrical altarpiece of the Karlskirche in Vienna.

 Early Rococo or Rocaille sculpture in France sculpture was lighter and offered more movement than the classical style of Louis XIV.
 It was encouraged in particular by Madame de Pompadour, mistress of Louis XV, who commissioned many works for her chateaux and gardens.
 The sculptor Edmé Bouchardon represented Cupid engaged in carving his darts of love from the club of Hercules.
 Rococo figures also crowded the later fountains at Versailles, such as the Fountain of Neptune by Lambert-Sigisbert Adam and Nicolas-Sebastien Adam (1740).
-Based on their success at Versailles, they were invited to Prussia by Frederick the Great to create fountain sculpture for Sanssouci Palace, Prussia (1740s).
+Based on their success at Versailles, they were invited to Prussia by Frederick the Great to create fountain sculpture for Sanssouci Park, Prussia (1740s).

 Étienne-Maurice Falconet (1716–1791) was another leading French sculptor during the period.
-Falconet was most famous for his statue of Peter the Great on horseback in St. Petersburg, but he also created a series of smaller works for wealthy collectors, which could be reproduced in a series in terracotta or cast in bronze.
+Falconet was most famous for his Bronze Horseman statue of Peter the Great in St. Petersburg, but he also created a series of smaller works for wealthy collectors, which could be reproduced in a series in terracotta or cast in bronze.
 The French sculptors, Jean-Louis Lemoyne, Jean-Baptiste Lemoyne, Louis-Simon Boizot, Michel Clodion, Lambert-Sigisbert Adam and Jean-Baptiste Pigalle all produced sculpture in series for collectors.

 In Italy, Antonio Corradini was among the leading sculptors of the Rococo style.
-A Venetian, he travelled around Europe, working for Peter the Great in St. Petersburg, for the imperial courts in Austria and Naples.
+A Venetian, he travelled around Europe, working for Peter the Great in St. Petersburg, for the courts in Austria and Naples.
 He preferred sentimental themes and made several skilled works of women with faces covered by veils, one of which is now in the Louvre.

 The most elaborate examples of rococo sculpture were found in Spain, Austria and southern Germany, in the decoration of palaces and churches.
 The sculpture was closely integrated with the architecture; it was impossible to know where one stopped and the other began.
-In the Belvedere Palace in Vienna, (1721-1722), the vaulted ceiling of the Hall of the Atlantes is held up on the shoulders of muscular figures designed by Johann Lukas von Hildebrandt.
-The portal of the Palace of the Marquis of Dos Aguas in Valencia (1715-1776) was completely drenched in sculpture carved in marble, from designs by Hipolito Rovira Brocandel.
+In the Belvedere Palace in Vienna, (1721–1722), the vaulted ceiling of the Hall of the Atlantes is held up on the shoulders of muscular figures designed by Johann Lukas von Hildebrandt.
+The portal of the Palace of the Marqués de Dos Aguas in Valencia (1715–1776) was completely drenched in sculpture carved in marble, from designs by Hipolito Rovira Brocandel.

 The El Transparente altar, in the major chapel of Toledo Cathedral is a towering sculpture of polychrome marble and gilded stucco, combined with paintings, statues and symbols.
-It was made by Narciso Tomé (1721–32), Its design allows light to pass through, and in changing light it seems to move.
+It was made by Narciso Tomé (1721–1732), Its design allows light to pass through, and in changing light it seems to move.